Charlie9009/CI_MS1_MYGYM/README.md

 * As a site owner I want the customer to feel happy using my service.

-* As a site owner I want the customer to be able to easily book sessions.
+* As a site owner I want the customer to be able to easily book workout sessions.

 * As a site owner I want the customer to tell their friends and family how much they enjoy my MyGym.

-* As a site owner I want the customer to feel it's worth signing up for the service.
+* As a site owner I want the customer to feel it is worth signing up for the service.

 ## User stories

 * I have not worked out in a while so I want to increase my wellbeing.

-* When I work out I find myself having pain in my back from not training with proper form so I feel I need help.
+* Every time I work out I get a pain in my back, my guess is that I am not working out properly.

-* I am a single parent so I dont have a lot of time to work out during the day.
+* I am a single parent so I do not have a lot of time to work out during the day.

 * I was at the gym the other day and I forgot my bag in a locker and I am wondering if it has been found.
 I also want to talk to my personal trainer.

 * I have become bored of my usual group workout so I want to find a new class.

-* I am a very busy person and I dont like looking a long time for information.
+* I am a very busy person and I do not like looking a long time for information.

-* My friend just told me about MyGym and how happy he was with the gym so I'm wondering what it costs.
+* My friend just told me about MyGym and how happy he was with the gym so I am wondering what it costs.

 * I like working out from home and I am very happy with the online workouts from Athlean X.